-Problems We Found In New York City Water
+Problems We Found In New York City Drinking Water

-Source Of New York City Drinking Water
+Where Does New York City Source Its Drinking Water?

-Lead In New York City Drinking Water
+Lead In New York City’s Drinking Water

 Lead enters tap water through old lead service pipes and lead-containing plumbing.
 Currently, 10% of the water quality samples analyzed by New York City Environmental Protection had lead concentrations over 11 parts per billion.
 The highest lead concentration detected from a residential tap was 277 parts per billion.
 Environmental Protection Agency, Center for Disease Control, and American Academy of Pediatrics all recognize that there is no safe level of lead for children.
 Regulatory agencies are trying to lower the current standard of 15 parts per billion to 1 part per billion, so a concentration of 190 parts per billion is very concerning.
 To make matters worse, in a city of 8 million people only 487 residential homes were sampled for lead.
 26 of those samples exceeded the federal Action Level.
 The small number of sampling sites is not representative of the actual scope of the lead problem in NYC drinking water.
 Hydroviv strongly encourages New York City residents to take advantage of the free lead testing program.
 Under this program, residents can request a free kit to test for lead in their drinking water by calling 311 or visiting www.nyc.gov/apps/311.

 Chromium 6 In New York City's Drinking Water